 Mobile Device Camera Footage

 Getting access to footage from cell phones and tablets of witnesses to your personal injury can be tricky.
-For instance, if you are unaware that there were witnesses to your injury event; but an experienced personal injury attorney will thoroughly explore this avenue during the discovery process.
+For instance, there may not be witnesses to your injury event, but an experienced personal injury attorney will thoroughly explore this avenue during the discovery process.

 Pennsylvania’s Rules on Video Evidence

-No one likes to be blindsided by surveillance footage that they didn’t know an insurance company or the opposing side in your case obtained.
+No one likes to be blindsided by surveillance footage that they didn’t know an insurance company or the opposing side in your case has on you, of course.

-Pennsylvania law attempts to make this less likely—as well as keep an injured party from changing testimony to fit a video depiction—by requiring that surveillance video be turned over, but not until after the party who was taped has given a deposition.
+Pennsylvania law attempts to make this less likely—as well as keep an injured party from changing testimony to fit a video depiction—by requiring that surveillance video be turned over, but not before the party who was taped has given a deposition.

 As with many aspects of the legal world, using video evidence in personal injury cases is not quite so simple, however.
 Your personal injury attorney will help you understand all the rules on video evidence related to your rights.